Barcode Embeddings for Metric Graphs

 \subsection{Metric-Measure Graphs}

-A metric-measure graph is a metric graph equipped with a Borel probability measure (as before, we assume our graphs are connected and compact).
+A metric-measure graph is a metric graph equipped with a Borel probability measure.
 For a general exposition on metric-measure spaces as a whole, see \cite{memoli2011gromov}.
 We will restrict our attention to metric-measure graphs of full support, i.e. pairs $(G,\mu_G)$ with $G = \supp{\mu_G}$, and denote by $\mathbf{MMGraphs}$ the space of all such objects.
 This space can be endowed with a variety of metrics, with one choice being the $ \mathfrak{D}_{\infty}$ metric defined in \cite{memoli2011gromov}, which we recall here.
 Given a pair of compact metric measure spaces $(X,d_X,\mu_X)$ and $(Y,d_Y,\mu_Y)$, a metric coupling $\pi$ is a measure on $X \times Y$ with $\mu_X$ and $\mu_Y$ as marginals.
 The set of all metric couplings is denoted $\mathcal{M}(\mu_X,\mu_Y)$.
 For a fixed metric coupling $\pi \in \mathcal{M}(\mu_X,\mu_Y)$ with support $\supp{\pi}$, we define the \emph{cost} of that coupling as

 where

 The $\mathfrak{D}_{\infty}$ metric is then defined to be the infimum of the cost $J_{\infty}(\pi)$ over all possible couplings $\pi$.

 The support of a measure coupling is always a correspondence (Lemma 2.2 of \cite{memoli2011gromov}), but not every correspondence between the supports $\supp{\mu_X}$ and $\supp{\mu_Y}$ of two measures comes from a measure coupling; thus, this quantity is generally larger than the Gromov-Hausdorff distance between supports.\\